 5. New Jersey

-Now that my own retirement dreams have been validated, I just have to make sure I can actually afford it.
-If you’re thinking the same thing, these quick tips to kick start retirement savings are a good place to start.
+Now that my own retirement dreams have been validated, I just have to make sure I can actually afford it — it may be time to jumpstart those retirement savings.